SylviaMarinova/Water-SCARCE/README.md

 This repository contains all scripts, data, and workflows for the calculation of the **Water SCARCE characterisation factors (CFs)**.

 The framework integrates four main dimensions:
 - **Supply Risk** – physical and socio-economic availability of water
 - **Vulnerability** – susceptibility of regions to supply risk
 - **Compliance with Environmental Standards** – biodiversity protection, air quality, and ecosystem health
 - **Compliance with Social Standards** – human rights performance

-The framework builds on harmonised geospatial indicators and produces **country- and region-level scores on a global scale**.
+The framework builds on harmonised geospatial indicators and produces country- and region-level scores on a global scale.

 All scripts are written in **Python**, using `GeoPandas`, `NumPy`, and `scikit-learn` for data processing.